-Copyright © 2022 by Standard & Poor's Financial Services LLC.
+Copyright © 2023 by Standard & Poor's Financial Services LLC.
 All rights reserved.

-Overall, we think that GKB's liquidity will remain a strength, underpinned by our assessment of its one-year ratio of broad liquid assets to total assets of 30% as of June 2022.
-We consider the bank's liquidity coverage-consisting mainly of securities eligible for repurchase at the Swiss central bank--to be strong.
-In our view, this indicates the availability of sufficient liquid assets to withstand a lack of access to wholesale funding for more than 12 months and minimizes the risk of a gap in its liquidity profile
+Overall, we think that GKB's liquidity will remain a strength, underpinned by our assessment of its one-year ratio of broad liquid assets to total assets of 29% as of year-end 2022.
+We consider the bank's liquidity coverage--consisting mainly of securities eligible for repurchase at the Swiss central bank--to be strong.
+In our view, this indicates the availability of sufficient liquid assets to withstand a lack of access to wholesale funding for more than 12 months and minimizes the risk of a gap in its liquidity profile.

-Support: Two Notches Of Uplift Reflects Extremely High Likelihood Of Extraordinary Support
+Support: Two Notches Of Uplift Due to Extremely High Likelihood Of Extraordinary Support